tsmit291/Angular_Unit3/angular-fullstack-express-postgres/README.md

 __Let's clean up some of our existing routes:__

 * Delete the `users.js` route, we're not going to use it.
+* Delete your Express views directory.
+We're not going to use server side templates.
 * Rename `index.js` to `api.js`
 * What changes do you need to make in your Express `app.js` to make this route a working route.
 You've done this a million times by now.
 We want all of our pirate